 Kevin Bacon.

-I played double bass on a recording of Sång till friheten (2015) with
+I played double bass on the album Bring back the dinos (2015) with